-PA established the Acid Rain Advisory Committee (ARAC) to gain broad input into the development of the Acid Rain Program, to promote collaboration, and to build consensus.
-ARAC consisted of representatives from stakeholder groups, including utilities, emissions control equipment vendors, academia, Public Utility Commissions, state pollution control agencies, and environmental groups.
-Prior to the proposal of these rules, ARAC convened six public meetings with hundreds of participants.
+$E^{\rm PA}$ established the Acid Rain Advisory Committee (ARAC) to gain broad input into the development of the Acid Rain Program, to promote collaboration, and to build consensus.
+ARAC consisted of representatives from various stakeholder groups, including utilities, emissions control equipment vendors, academia, Public Utility Commissions, and environmental groups.
+ARAC convened six public meetings with hundreds of participants.
 The input received through this process was critical to the development of the core rules of the Acid Rain Program.